ashtonberg/delivery-simulation/README.md

 <!-- end list -->

 ## UML Diagrams
-![UML Diagram](/images/IntersectionsCollisionsUML.png "UML Diagram") This diagram shows the relationships between our new Intersections and Collisions feature.
+The following diagram shows the relationships between our new Intersections and Collisions feature.

-![UML Diagram](/images/ObserverUML.jpeg "UML Diagram") This diagram shows the relationships between our new Notification feature.
+![UML Diagram](/images/IntersectionsCollisionsUML.png "UML Diagram")

+The following diagram shows the relationships between our new Notification feature.
+![UML Diagram](/images/ObserverUML.jpeg "UML Diagram")

 Users can simulate the delivery of packages with a scheduler page that is seperate (but accessible from) the map.